wachin/adb-send-files/README.md

     cd adb-send-files
     ./set_launcher_path.sh
     cp adb-send-files.desktop $HOME/.local/share/applications/
-    mv adb-send-files.desktop set_launcher_path.sh img/ && cd
+    mv adb-send-files.desktop set_launcher_path.sh vx_images/ && cd
     echo "God Bless You"

+This create and install all neccesary files under a Folder called:

+AppLinux

+please do not delete it

 # Setup to Internal Memory
-You need create in your Android device in your HOME a folder called:
+Now you need to create in your Android device in your HOME a folder called:

 **adb-android**

-And you need to create in your Linux OS in your HOME a folder called:
+And you need to create in your Linux Operative System in your HOME a folder called:

 **adb-linux**

 # Setup to External micro SD Memory
-You need create in your Android SD device a folder called:
+This is only if you have a micro SD Card extra in your phone, You need create in your Android SD extra storage device a folder called:

 **adb-SD-android**